BernardGreenberg/MuseScorePlugins/DockArticulate.md

 The "Show in score" functionality is slightly different.
 The **Show in score** button, activated when a range is selected, works the same way.
 But in **articulate.qml**, the action of **Leave in place** was associated with exiting the plugin, which has no meaning here.
 If you want to leave them in place, just go on editing  your score.
 The **Undo them** button is now just **Undo**, and is exactly equivalent to ctrl-Z (Command-Z) Undo (i.e., it applies to any action), and has no particular advantage (other than nostalgia) over simply typing the usual keystroke.

+(5 Oct 2019) With this plugin, an "articulation browse mode" is possible; it's not something the plugin does, but something you can do.
+If **DockArticulate** is active, you can click on a note and press "Arrow Right" repeatedly to step through a melody, displaying the articulation times of each note as you do, without any additional gesture.

 This plugin does not (yet) replace the older one, whose usage model you might still prefer.
 I'll try to maintain them in parallel; there is no convenient way to share code in this paradigm.

 Note that the use of any other plugin, in particular "dialog"-type plugins such as **appoggiatura.qml** or **TempoChange**, will cause **DockArticulate** to close its panel when the other plugin closes.
 This is currently (3 Oct 2019) a design problem in Qt/MuseScore, and is true of any dock-type plugin. **rednote.qml** has been upgraded to ***not*** dismiss open dock plugins in this fashion (although it is not a "dialog"-type plugin).